Review: Disney’s Port Orleans Riverside Resort

 Kid Appeal.
 The southern bayou and plantation theming of this resort, while charming to many adults (especially the Magnolia Bend section, whose Georgian architecture is quite lovely), will miss most kids entirely.

-That said, its main pool is widely viewed as one of the better ones at Walt Disney World, which, when combined with its extra amenities, bumps it slightly ahead of its sister resort Disney’s Port Orleans French Quarter.
-(French Quarter visitors are encouraged to use these amenities; the difference is that for Riverside guests, they are immediately present to kids’ eyes.)
+That said, its extra amenities bump it slightly ahead of its sister resort Disney’s Port Orleans French Quarter.
+(French Quarter visitors are encouraged to use these amenities; the difference is that for Riverside guests, they are immediately present.)

-Moreover, the newly re-done Royal Rooms will have great appeal to some kids–though they are more expensive, and less convenient, than alternatives.
+Moreover, the Royal Rooms will have great appeal to some kids–though they are more expensive, and less convenient, than alternatives.

 Now, I get comments all the time along the lines of “We stayed at Riverside and it had great appeal for my kids!”
-And I’m sure that it did.
+Of course it did.
 All the Disney resorts have great kid appeal.
 My point is that some have even more than others…

 Convenience.
 Disney’s Port Orleans Riverside is in the middle of moderates convenience.